jameshume/jehtech/src/html/electronics/inductors.md

 We have arrived at the same answer far more quickly and without having to remember lots of trig identities and the "pattern" used to solve it using trig.
 Woop!

+But what phase angle have we discovered.
+We have found the *angle with respect to the resistor voltage*.

+So, one would think we could plot directly onto an argand diagram without the need to even go to rectangular form.

 ### A Little Aside...
 But.... why was current chosen as a sine and not a cosine?
 Well, first, the current was specified rather than the